Travel Safe at PDX.

 - All children’s play areas are closed.

-- Some shops and restaurants remain open at PDX, although their hours may vary.
+- Most shops and restaurants are open at PDX, although their hours may vary.

 PDX Restaurants and Shops Open